fwenzel/django-gearman/README.md

     @gearman_job(name='my-task-name')
     def my_task_function(foo):
         pass

-### ``GEARMAN_JOB_NAME`` method
+### Gearman-internal job naming: ``GEARMAN_JOB_NAME``
-GEARMAN_JOB_NAME is the lambda function which takes original task name as an argument, and returns altered version of the task name.
-Very important thing to note here is that this changes the internal naming only!
-So you submit your job like you would normally do, only it has a different internal name.
+The setting ``GEARMAN_JOB_NAME`` is a function which takes the original task name as an argument and returns the gearman-internal version of that task name.
+This allows you to map easily usable names in your application to more complex, unique ones inside gearman.

-The default behaviour of this method is as follows:
+The default behavior of this method is as follows:

-    new_task_name = crc32(getcwd()) + '.' + task_name
+    new_task_name = '%s.%s' % (crc32(getcwd()), task_name)

-This may seem like a very strange idea, but it is there for a reason.
-Namely, the task name uniqueness.

-Let's imagine you have two instances of the same project on the same machine.
-Typical situation would be one instance being the test/development instance and the other one being the production one.
-So naturally you submit a job like you normally would do:

-    client.submit_job('send_mail', ...)

-Only now, gearman wouldn't know which worker should process the task.
-Should it be the production one?
-Or the testing? hash of getcwd() solves this issue, because the production environment is located in different location than the testing, and your call is transparently renamed to

-    client.submit_job('some-hash.send_mail', ...)
+This way several instances of the same application can be run on the same server.
+You may want to change it if you have several, independent instances of the same application run against a shared gearman server.

-If you would like to change this behaviour, simply define GEARMAN_JOB_NAME function in the settings:
+If you would like to change this behavior, simply define the ``GEARMAN_JOB_NAME`` function in the ``settings.py``:

     GEARMAN_JOB_NAME = lambda name: name

 which would leave the internal task name unchanged.

 ### Task parameters
 The gearman docs specify that the job function can accept only one parameter (usually refered to as the ``data`` parameter).
 Additionally, that parameter